vuongducphuong/documentation/content/applications/productivity/discuss/overview/team_communication.rst

 .. image:: team_communication/invite_channel.png
    :align: center
    :height: 380
-   :alt: View of Discuss’ sidebar emphasizing the option to invite members in Odoo Discuss
+   :alt: View of Discuss’ sidebar emphasizing the option to invite members in Leansoft Discuss

 For *Selected group of users*, the option *Auto Subscribe Groups* automatically add its members as followers.
 In other words, while *Authorized Groups* limits which users can access the channel,